AnthonyCxx/Notes-and-Writeups/C++/Input and Output/Cout.md

 > Notice how I have to put spaces on both sides of `+` and `=` -- this is because C++ does not include spaces inbetween output, just like it doesn't implicitly include newlines.

 ## Newlines with _'\\n'_ and _endl_
+When people learn how to use _endl_ to end the current line, they usually use it _everywhere_.
+This is wrong -- don't do it.

 ```C++